scribe/ds3_java_sdk/README.md

 ## Assumptions
 * Users want a replacement for Diva, Flashnet, or Masstech.
-* Post replacement, the customer wants a solution that is easy to use, gives them as much information about their storage system as possible, and the replacement (Escape Pod) doesn't complicate their workflow anymore than it already is
+* Post replacement, customers want a solution that is easy to use, gives them as much information about their storage system as possible, and the replacement (Escape Pod) doesn't complicate their workflow any more than it already is.
-* The BP API is ill-suited for the M&E space due to it's complexity.
+* The BlackPearl API is ill-suited for the M&E space due to it's complexity.
 A more streamlined, completly asynchronous, solution will better fit the needs of M&E customers.

 ## Definitions
 * File - A file that contains unspecified content.